 Guyana Goldstrike has long recognized the need for extremely strong and pro-active CSR policy in the South of Guyana.

 The Government of Guyana and individuals in the Government Ministries and Agencies have been extremely helpful in guidance and suggestions for our CSR policy.
-CSR policy tailored to the South of Guyana and arrived at after much discussion with GoG Ministries, Agencies and many Indigenous Villages.
+The CSR policy has been tailored to the South of Guyana and was completed at discussions with GoG Ministries, Agencies and many Indigenous Villages.

 Comprehensive local hiring and work schedules benefit local customs and needs.